jfcross4/advanced_stats/titanic_four.md

 summary(titanic_test$Survived)
 ```

 87 of the predictions are NA!
-This is because some passengers ages and missing and in one case a passenger's fare is missing.
+This is because some passengers ages are missing and in one case a passenger's fare is missing.
 Our decision trees had no trouble with this and simple considered NA another possible age.
 Our linear models can't handle it!

 We'll try to work around this by making up the ages of passengers who ages are missing.
 We can do this building a model to predict ages from the other predictor variables: